getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster.md

   - beginner
 ---

-This tutorial shows you how to get your first containerized application running on Kubernetes in a minimal amount of time.
+This tutorial demonstrates how to run your first containerized application on Kubernetes in a minimal amount of time.
-No prior knowledge of containers, or Kubernetes is necessary.
+No prior knowledge of containers or Kubernetes is necessary.

-**Note**: This guide uses the website to create a cluster.
+**Note**: This tutorial uses the website to create a cluster.
 To use the command-line interface, see [Getting started with Kubernetes and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-kubernetes-cluster-with-cli/).

 ### Sign up for Carina